ledacoding/airbnb-clone/README.md

 @ledacoding

-pd.
+Pd.
 This project was based on Scrimba's frontend path